 Minimum share capital is €2, or €1 if you are a sole proprietor.
-Only cash or in-kind capital contributions are permitted.
+Only cash or in-kind capital contributions are allowed.

-For the control of foreign investment, the rules that apply to foreign investors are the same as those regulating domestic investment.
-International investment is not subject to any type of registration or special notification to the administration.
+In terms of foreign investment, the rules that apply to you, as a foreign investor, are the same as those for domestic investors.
+This means that international investment is not subject to any type of registration or special notification to the administration.

-All the company’s managers must register in the Portuguese Social Security system.
+Remember, all managers of the company must register in the Portuguese Social Security system.
 But here’s an interesting perk, If they contribute to another State Member of the EU, they might be exempt from paying social security in Portugal, for up to two years.

-These corporate structures are considered a legal entity and can be created by a foreign parent company as a sole owner or in agreement with multiple parties.
-The entity can hire employers and agree contracts without the approval of the foreign company.
+These corporate structures are considered legal entities and can be created by a foreign parent company as a sole owner or in collaboration with others.
+The subsidiary has some autonomy and can hire employers and agree on contracts without the approval of the foreign company.

-Essentially, a subsidiary gives the foreign company limited liability over the company’s actions and decisions.
+In essence, a subsidiary provides the foreign company with limited liability over the company’s actions and decisions.
 So, the shareholders of the company won’t have to worry about being personally liable for things like the subsidiary’s debt.
-However, it’s essential to know that shareholders might still have some responsibility according to the company’s statutes state that shareholders are liable for matters like liabilities or servicing debts.
+However, it’s essential to know that shareholders might still have some responsibility according to the company’s statutes, for things like liabilities or servicing debts.

 The minimum share capital needed to create the subsidiary is just €1 but typically the foreign parent company would distribute much more.
-The share capital can be partially or entirely own the share capital, depending on your preferences and needs.
+The foreign company has the freedom to either partially or entirely own the share capital, depending on your preferences and needs.

-With this knowledge, you are a step closer towards creating a business in Portugal
+Now that you have this knowledge, you are a step closer to creating a business in Portugal.

 Other types of company incorporation

 A Branch: This type of LLC doesn’t have its own legal personality.
-This means that it’s the same legal entity as the foreign parent company and the parent company is responsible for the branch’s liabilities are assumed by the parent.
+This means that it’s the same legal entity as the foreign parent company and the parent company is responsible for the branch’s liabilities.
 A branch doesn’t require any minimum share capital when it’s created.

-Our team of lawyers in Portgual is here to help all clients, large and small, with the plans for company formation.
-If you are interested in learning more about LLCs and whether they are the correct structure of your business in Portugal, speak with the Corporate Team at Lexidy LegalTech Boutique to understand your situation better.
+Our expert team of Corporate Lawyers in Portugal is here to help all clients, large and small, with their plans for company formation.
+If you are interested in learning more about LLCs and whether they are the correct structure for your business in Portugal, speak with one of our legal experts at Lexidy to understand your situation better.